better-auth-extended/better-auth-extended/README.md

 # better-auth-extended

-A minimal curated set of plugins, tools, and libraries for [Better-Auth][better-auth-repo].
+A curated set of plugins, tools, and libraries for [Better-Auth][better-auth-repo].

 ## Libraries